 Minor water interruptions mean fresher water for Guelph

-The City aims to complete all water main cleaning activities by the end of May.
+The City expects to finish water main cleaning by September 24.

 What to expect

-- Tap water should not be used during cleaning times.
-Store tap water before cleaning starts or use bottled water.
+- Tap water should not be used during cleaning.
+Store tap water in pots, jugs or your bathtub before cleaning starts.

-- Water pressure may be low during cleaning and water may appear discoloured.
+- Water service may be interrupted, water pressure may be low or water may appear discoloured (brown) during cleaning.